cncf/landscapeapp/README.md

 individual build on every landscape.

 A file netlify.toml specifies which commands are used and how to make a build.
-We start from the `netlify` folder and then download the landscape.js script from the master branch of a landscapeapp repo and then run a `node netlify/landscape.js` script because otherwise, Netlify will run an unnecessary `npm install` In order to make a build as fast as possible, we designed a way to run it on our
+We start from the `netlify` folder and then download the landscape.js script from the default branch of a landscapeapp repo and then run a `node netlify/landscape.js` script because otherwise, Netlify will run an unnecessary `npm install` In order to make a build as fast as possible, we designed a way to run it on our